2400 South Shirlington Road

 About the Project

-The Town Square project (formal name TBD) was developed as the anchor for the Village Center, in parallel with the Four Mile Run Valley initiative.
+John Robinson, Jr. Town Square was developed as the anchor for the Village Center, in parallel with the Four Mile Run Valley initiative.
 The Square will serve as a community gathering place for events and learning about the neighborhood’s rich cultural heritage as expressed through design enhancements and public art by award-winning landscape architect and artist Walter Hood.
-Improvements include open space and plaza, Public Art, an outdoor stage, neighborhood history/community information, underground utilities, sidewalk and pedestrian improvements, streetlights, on-street parking and seating and tables.
+Improvements include open space and plaza, public art, an outdoor stage, neighborhood history/community information, underground utilities, sidewalk and pedestrian improvements, streetlights, on-street parking and seating and tables.
 View Walter Hood’s May 7, 2018 presentation on the final design for the Town Square here.

 About the Process